 PA One Call, Columbia Gas, Peoples Natural Gas, Pennsylvania American Water, Duquesne Light, West View Water Authority, PennDot, Allegheny County, Comcast, Hampton/Shaler Water Authority, PWSA and SPC have all been active partners in this effort.

 Discussion panel at the Second Utilities Summit (2015).
 From left to right: Michael Lamb, Controller of the City of Pittsburgh; Julie Bastianini, Manager at Edgewood Borough; Mark Kempic, President of Columbia Gas; and, Matt Macek, Pittsburgh District Superintendent of Field Operations at Pennsylvania American Water.
-Right-side photo: Breakout group made up of southern region municipalities and utility companies.

 CONNECT/Utility Biannual Meetups

 While CONNECT continues its outreach and training efforts for Coordinate PA, we continue to host biannual, face-to-face meetings in order to find projects and areas of collaboration through the sharing of current or multi-year plans with one another.
 These meetings have proved to be tremendously valuable in terms of finding points of contact between these agencies and local governments, and building important relationships that foster opportunity over conflict.

 To find out more about future meetups, visit our Events page.